-Key UN vote on Israeli settlements delayed
+Israelis called Trump to weigh in ahead of UN Security Council vote

 His attempt to publicly pressure the White House on the vote highlights a split between his incoming government and the Obama administration, which has grown increasingly frustrated by Israeli settlement construction that it has repeatedly warned could foreclose the possibility of a two-state solution.

-The Egyptians, who sponsored the resolution, told the Security Council they want to postpone the vote -- which had been set for 3 p.m. -- until after an Arab League meeting this afternoon to review the text.
+The Egyptians, who sponsored the resolution, told the Security Council they wanted to postpone the vote -- which had been set for 3 p.m.
+ET -- until after an Arab League meeting Thursday afternoon to review the text.

-The postponement puts off a chance for the Obama administration to make a strong statement of disapproval about Israeli settlement building, widely considered illegal under international law.
+The postponement put off a chance for the Obama administration to make a strong statement of disapproval about Israeli settlement building, widely considered illegal under international law.

 While the US makes a point of shielding Israel at the UN and other international organizations, a senior US official said that this time, the administration was debating whether to abstain or vote yes.
 That marks a departure, and even the public admission of an internal debate serves to show how unhappy the administration is with the Israeli government.